-A train driver has lost his unfair dismissal claim and ordered to pay his employer’s costs, after he doggedly refused a number of offers to settle the matter.
+A train driver has lost his unfair dismissal claim and ordered to pay costs after being sacked for safety breaches.

 Doggedly rejects generous offers to settle

-Employer said worker’s demands ‘unreasonable’
+Worker’s demands ‘unreasonable’

 “A settlement amount in excess of the compensation cap, even assuming he was wholly successful, should have been an active consideration for Mr Singh at that point.”

 He ordered Singh to pay Sydney Trains’s costs.